Skip to main content Skip to footer

 Unfortunately, however, ‘324111 Panelbeater’ is also outdated and remains unchanged – we understand industry would prefer a title like ’Vehicle Body Repair Technician’.
 In addition to these proposed changes, AUSMASA also supports the introduction of ‘321216 Marine Technician’ as another, dedicated automotive occupation.

-Key change to ANZSCO that we do not support
+Key change to ANZSCO we do not support

 AUSMASA does not support the proposed addition of ‘Electric Vehicle Technician’ as a specialisation to the ‘321111 Automotive Electrician’ occupation.
 First and foremost, this is because specialisations do not provide a unique 6-digit occupation code to support tracking and reporting on electrification at an inter-industry, within-industry, or across-occupation level – when electrification is a key challenge and opportunity for our industries as they shift to repair and maintain light EVs and electrify trucks and mobile plant equipment.3